Gmail to Notion Integration: 4 Ways to Connect Gmail and Notion

 - One-click saving from inside Gmail

-- Edit properties before saving — add tags, change status, write notes
+- Edit properties before saving (add tags, change status, write notes)

 - No email forwarding rules to configure

-When to Use It
+When to use it

-Save emails to Notion in seconds
+Save emails in seconds

-Forward any email to your Quicktion address and it lands in Notion automatically.
+Forward any email to your Quicktion address and it lands in Notion, Google Sheets, Airtable, Linear, or Trello automatically.

-Method 2: Email Forwarding
+Method 2: Email forwarding

-Step 1: Create a destination.
 In your Quicktion dashboard, create a destination linked to a Notion database.
 Quicktion generates a unique forwarding address like abc123@in.quicktion.io.

-Setting Up Auto-Forwarding in Gmail
+Setting up auto-forwarding in Gmail

 - Click Create filter